 1. See the City on a Hop On Hop Off Tour

 I’m a big fan of these Hop On Hop Off tours.
 For me, there’s no better way to get acquainted with a new city.
 For a set period of time, you can get on and off these double decker buses as many times as you want.
 They ply set routes through Taipei’s top attractions like Taipei 101, National Palace Museum, Chiang Kai Shek Memorial Hall, Ximending, and more.
-Klook offers a 4-hr pass as well as a 1-day pass.
+Klook and Kkday offer several bus pass options.
 Not only will you see Taipei’s top sights, but you can also use it as a way of getting around the city.
-You can follow the link to purchase tickets to Taipei’s Double Decker Bus Tour on Klook.
+You can follow these links to purchase tickets to Taipei’s Double Decker Bus Tour on Klook or Kkday.

 Cost: Starts at TWD 270 (Picture borrowed from Klook.com)